ILYA2606/UIImage-DPBlur/README.md

 ***English***

 Category for UIImage.
-Blur effect from iOS 7 for iOS 6+
+Blur effect iOS 7 for iOS 6.0 and higher

 ***Russian***